-You can spend hundreds and hundreds of pounds on a sleeping bag.
-Some designed for extreme cold cost well over £1000.
-However, there are many good budget sleeping bags that are just as comfortable as more expensive ones.
-They are usually heavier and bulkier for the same warmth due to lower specification fabrics and fills but otherwise have the same features.
+A sleeping bag can cost hundreds of dollars.
+Some are meant for severe cold and cost well over a thousand dollars.
+There are, however, several good low-cost sleeping bags that are as comfortable as more costly ones.
+Because of inferior quality fabrics and fillings, they are typically heavier and bulkier for the same warmth, but otherwise have the same qualities.

 Sleeping bags are often described as suitable for different seasons.
 These make for convenient categories but there’s no agreement as to the actual temperature ratings they cover.
 You often see bags described as ‘four-season’ with comfort ratings of +2°C. This is nowhere near warm enough for cold winter nights.
 Temperature ratings are more accurate.
 Note too that calling a bag four-season is misleading.
 Even the best bags don’t cover that range of temperatures.
 A bag warm enough for subzero temperatures is likely to roast you on a summer night.

-If you have a slightly bigger budget then its worth checking our round up of the best three-season sleeping bags.
+If you have a slightly bigger budget, it’s worth browsing our round up of the best sleeping bags.

 Best budget sleeping bags for 2023

 Here’s our pick of the best budget sleeping bags currently on the market.
 We’ve split them into synthetic and down in case you had a preferred choice.
 We’ve given the temperature ratings for the specific bags in focus but it’s worth bearing in mind that many of these options will also come in cooler/lighter and warmer/heavier models

 - Mountain Equipment Starlight II | $142 | £110 (Available from Alpine Trek)

 - Vango Ultralight Pro 200 | U.S Shipping Charges | £105 | (Available from GoOutdoors)

 - Snugpak Softie Expansion 3 | U.S Shipping Charges | £120 (Available from Outdoor Action)